-(Washington, DC, December 1, 2017) Looking at President Donald Trump’s proclamation for World AIDS Day one might think HIV was not an issue for people of color or the LGBTQ community, since the president’s statement did not mention either.
-Perhaps the president forgot, or didn’t know any better, so we at the Task Force would like to give the president a much-needed education on HIV:
+Looking at President Donald Trump’s proclamation for World AIDS Day, one might think HIV was not an issue for people of color or the LGBTQ community since the president’s statement did not mention either.
+Perhaps the president forgot or didn’t know any better, so we at the Task Force would like to give the president a much-needed education on HIV:

-President Trump, LGBTQ people of color exist and are at an increased risk of living with HIV: Mr. President, you seem to not acknowledge that LGBTQ people of color exist, or that they have unique needs when it comes to living with HIV.
-While new infections among white gay and bisexual men have declined, new infections among gay and bisexual men of color have not and, in fact, the rate of new infections have increased 14 percent among Latino gay and bisexual men.
-We suggest you look at your own Centers for Disease Control and Prevention (CDC) website, to learn that black gay and bisexual men are at higher risk of becoming HIV positive.
+President Trump, LGBTQ people of color exist and are at an increased risk of living with HIV: Mr. President, you seem not to acknowledge that LGBTQ people of color exist or have unique needs when it comes to living with HIV.
+While new infections among white gay and bisexual men have declined, new infections among gay and bisexual men of color have not, and the rate of new infections has increased by 14 percent among Latino gay and bisexual men.
+We suggest you look at your own Centers for Disease Control and Prevention (CDC) website to learn that black gay and bisexual men are at higher risk of becoming HIV positive.
 By ignoring LGBTQ people and people of color, you are ignoring LGBTQ people of color twice over.
 At a time when nearly one out of every five Black transgender women is living with HIV, this silence cannot continue.

 Perhaps if President Trump took less time tweeting and more time doing his job, we wouldn’t have to educate him.
-But since the president took today, a day meant for healing and remembrance of those that we have lost, and neglected the experiences of people of color and LGBTQ people we felt a lesson was necessary.
+But since the president took today, a day meant for healing and remembrance of those we have lost and neglected the experiences of people of color and LGBTQ people, we felt a lesson was necessary.